PauliusMacernis/veikt.dev/README.md

 # dev.veikt.com
-Developement environment needed for veikt.com projects to build on the local machine.
+Development environment needed for veikt.com projects to build on the local machine.

 Quick install:
 - Install VirtualBox and Vagrant.